rreilly70/izard-county-cheatsheet/README.md

 ### Deed Recording Process

 1. Obtain the signed and notarized deed
+2. A copy of a valid government-issued photo identification card or driver's license for the Grantor or person who sighned on behalf of the Grantor **(SEE NOTE BELOW)**
 2. Go to the ATAP Site and pay the real estate transfer tax
 3. Print out the real estate transfer tax stamp
 4. Contact Arkansas Commissioner of State Lands and **pay any back taxes** on the parcel